 Venue: Bright Building, Manchester, M15 6GZ

 We would like to invite you to the joint launch of two major capital investments in air quality research at the University of Manchester.
 The event, on September 18th 2019, will launch the University of Manchester’s Air Quality Supersite and the Manchester Urban Observatory.
-Worth £2 million, these major capital investments combine expertise from the Manchester Environmental Research Institute, the Manchester Urban Institute and the Data Science Institute to underpin world-leading research into air quality and help Greater Manchester achieve its goal of becoming a green city region.
+Worth £2 million, these major capital investments combine expertise from the Manchester Environmental Research Institute, the Manchester Urban Institute and Digital Futures to underpin world-leading research into air quality and help Greater Manchester achieve its goal of becoming a green city region.